 Check valves, also known as clack valves, one-way valves or non-return valves, are a type of valve used to ensure that fluid flows in one direction only, without any backflow.
 As a rule, they are two-port valves, having one port in which fluid flows in and one port from which fluid flows out.
 Their basic configuration includes a valve body, a cover or bonnet and a stopper mechanism, like a disc, ball or piston.
-There are many variations on this basic configuration, some of which include ball check valves, water check valves, plastic check valves, PVC check valves, lift check valves, swing check valves and folding disc check valves.
 Another one of the many types of check valves are inline check valves, which we will be discussing in this article.
 Inline check valves have application in the wastewater and sewage, medical, plumbing, heating and cooling (HVAC), shower and bath and sprinkling industries.

 Inline check valves are available in two types: fully guided disc and inline ball check.
 Fully guided disc inline check valves can provide their services on a vertical plane or a horizontal plane and differ from many check valves by having a spring that lifts upon the application of pressure on its upstream side.
 This pressure, which opens the valve by overcoming spring tension, is known as cracking pressure.
 When cracking pressure dips below a certain level, the spring closes again, disallowing backflow.
 Inline ball check valves function quite the same, except that they also use a ball stopping device.